Katherine Franz

-Katherine J. Franz (born 1972) is the Chair of the Department Chemistry at Duke University.
+Katherine J. Franz (born 1972) is an American chemist.
+She is the chair of the department of chemistry at Duke University.
 She studies metal ion coordination in biological systems and looks to use the insight to manage species such as copper and iron.
 Franz was awarded the American Chemical Society Award for Encouraging Women into Careers in the Chemical Sciences.

 Early life and education

-Franz studied at Wellesley College and earned her bachelor's degree in 1995.
+Born 1972, Franz studied at Wellesley College and earned her bachelor's degree in 1995.
 She was a member of the Wellesley College cross country team.
 She moved to Massachusetts Institute of Technology for her graduate studies, where she worked under the supervision of Stephen J. Lippard and completed her PhD in 2001.
 Her research considered the nitric oxide reactivity of manganese, iron and cobalt tropocoronand ligands.
 She was an National Institutes of Health postdoctoral fellow from 2000 to 2003.